Battle of Dogger Bank (1915): Analysis

-1916 advertisement for a film of the Blücher sinking.
+1916 advertisement for a film of Blücher sinking.
 Proceeds from the premiere showing of the film went to orphans of artists and writers lost to the war.

 At first the Germans thought that Tiger had been sunk, because of a large fire that had been seen on her decks but it was soon clear that the battle was a serious German reverse.
 Kaiser Wilhelm II issued an order that henceforth all risks to surface vessels were to be avoided.
 Ingenohl was sacked and replaced by Admiral Hugo von Pohl.
-The damage to Seydlitz revealed flaws in the protection of her magazines and dangerous ammunition-handling and some of these failings were remedied in the HSF before the Battle of Jutland (31 May – 1 June 1916).
+The damage to Seydlitz revealed flaws in the protection of her magazines and dangerous ammunition-handling practices, some failings were remedied in the HSF before the Battle of Jutland (31 May – 1 June 1916).
 Another change was an adaptation of the gun mountings in the main turrets.
 The British had been able to open fire at longer ranges since German guns were limited to a maximum angle of 13.5 degrees elevation by the design of their turrets.
 By reducing the maximum depression angle from 8 to 5.5 degrees, the maximum elevation angle was increased to 16 degrees and range increased to 20 km.

-The Germans thought that the appearance of the British squadron at dawn was too remarkable to be a coincidence and concluded that a spy near their base in Jade Bay was responsible, not that the British were reading their encrypted wireless communications.
-(In 1920, Scheer wrote that the number of British ships present suggested that they had known about the operation in advance, but that this was put down to circumstances, although "other reasons" could not be excluded.)
+The Germans thought that the appearance of the British squadron at dawn was too remarkable to be a coincidence and concluded that a spy near their base in Jadebusen (Jade Bay) was responsible, not that the British were eavesdropping on their encrypted wireless communications.
+(In 1920, Scheer wrote that the number of British ships present suggested that they had known about the operation in advance but that this was put down to circumstances, although "other reasons" could not be excluded.)